[QODBC-POS] QODBC POS Quick Start Guide

 · Qualifiers and owners are not allowed in databases, tables, etc.

 · Table creation and deletion are not supported currently.

-We offer a free fully functional trial copy of QODBC for POS limited to selected elements in the QuickBooks POS system.
+We offer a free, fully-functional trial copy of QODBC for POS limited to selected elements in the QuickBooks POS system.
 An FAQ section and a Help Desk support system are available for registered users and those evaluating QODBC for POS.
 Those purchasing the product will receive Free installation support for 30 days from the date of purchase.
-Program anomalies will be addressed at no charge and updates posted on our website.
+Program anomalies will be addressed at no charge, and updates will be posted on our website.
 Other issues may be subject to a fee.

 Mail: FLEXquarters.com LLC